salesforcecli/plugin-org/messages/create_scratch.md

 # description

-There are two ways to create a scratch org: specify a definition file that contains the options or use the --edition flag to specify the one required option.
-If you want to set options other than the edition, such as org features or settings, you must use a definition file.
+There are two ways to create a scratch org: either specify a definition file that contains the options or use the --edition flag to specify the one required option.
+In other words, you can specify --edition or --definition-file, but not both.

+For either method, you can also use these flags; if you use them with --definition-file, they override their equivalent option in the scratch org definition file:

+    * --description
+    * --name  (equivalent to the "orgName" option)
+    * --username
+    * --release

+If you want to set options other than the preceding ones, such as org features or settings, you must use a definition file.

 You must specify a Dev Hub to create a scratch org, either with the --target-dev-hub flag or by setting your default Dev Hub with the target-dev-hub configuration variable.